StaticcaptureValue: boolean

 Returns the number of listeners listening for the event

-is provided, it will return how
+listener is provided, it will return how

 many times the listener is found in the list of the